GylanSalih/Website-Portfolio/Readme.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+We would like to acknowledge and give credit to the following resources that have been instrumental in the development of this project.
+Special thanks to the creators of these tools and libraries:

 * [Vanilla-tilt.js](https://micku7zu.github.io/vanilla-tilt.js/)
 * [Simeydotme Pokemon Card CSS](https://github.com/simeydotme/pokemon-cards-css)